+Preliminary Enquiry

-Preliminary Enquiry This is the initial investigation stage of the formal procedures, where allegations of student misconduct are investigated by the Preliminary Enquiry Officer to ascertain whether any action is necessary, and if so, what action should be taken.
+This is the initial investigation stage of the formal procedures, where allegations of student misconduct are investigated by the Preliminary Enquiry Officer to ascertain whether any action is necessary, and if so, what action should be taken.

 The Preliminary Enquiry Officer can make a finding of minor misconduct and give a Category 1 penalty (see 'Table of Penalties' in the policy and Student Guide).
 The Officer will refer cases of alleged major misconduct to a Misconduct Panel, for a hearing.

 Misconduct Panel The Misconduct Panel holds a hearing for any case of alleged major misconduct that is referred to it by the Preliminary Enquiry Officer.
 Misconduct Appeals Panel All students whose case has been heard by the Misconduct Panel have the right of appeal against the decision and/or findings of the Misconduct Panel.
 There are specific grounds under which an appeal can be made.
-These are in Section 7 of the Non-Academic Misconduct Policy, and you can also find them in the Guide to the Non-Academic Misconduct Policy (see http://www.cdd.ac.uk/policies/student-related-policies/).
+These are in Section 7 of the Non-Academic Misconduct Policy, and you can also find them in the Guide to the Non-Academic Misconduct Policy.